 - Don't accept food, drinks, gum or cigarettes from new acquaintances.

 - Monitor the media for information about possible new safety or security risks.
+Verify the source of the information.
 Avoid trouble spots.

 Petty crime, such as pickpocketing and bag snatching, is a problem in tourist destinations, airports, hotels, bus stations and on public transport.

 Thieves often work in cooperation with or pose as taxi drivers.
 Travellers have been robbed when using taxis hailed from the street.

 - Don't tempt thieves – avoid displaying valuables such as jewellery, phones, cash and cameras.